 Find out how Orange is mobilized to ensure continuity of service for all customers, in France and around the world.

-I am a member of the Management Committee of Orange Business Services and head the Digital and Data entity.
+I am a member of the Management Committee of Orange Business and head the Digital and Data entity.
 With the expertise of 3,500 consultants, developers and data scientists, as well as an open ecosystem of partners, we enable businesses to harness the power of data and digital technology to innovate and reinvent their activities.